commschamp/cc_tutorial/tutorials/tutorial11/README.md

   [comms::MsgFactory](https://arobenko.github.io/comms_doc/classcomms_1_1MsgFactory.html) the
   `comms::option::app::ForceDispatchStaticBinSearch` option needs to be passed to the `Id` layer definition of the framing.
+- The generated dispatch functions and classes inside [include/&lt;namespace&gt;/dispatch](include/tutorial11/dispatch) folder can also be used for dispatch functionality when virtual functions are been avoided.

 [Read Previous Tutorial](../tutorial10) &lt;-----------------------&gt; [Read Next Tutorial](../tutorial12)